16 Compliments You Didn’t Realize Are Actually Pretty Insulting

 “Great job getting that A!
 You’re so smart!”

 Complimenting your child for doing something well is parenting 101, right?
 Turns out, complimenting their achievements can seriously backfire, making them think that’s all you care about, says Amy McManus, a licensed marriage and family therapist in Los Angeles.
 “It’s more important to compliment your children on the actions that reflect your family’s values, like persistence in the face of discouragement, helping others, or working hard toward a goal.”
-Instead, use one of these 50 tiny, but powerful, ways to encourage your kid every day.

 “I’m so proud of you for getting a raise this year honey!”